Ewaoche/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task 6: A script that creates a new local variable.
+Task 7: A Create a script that creates a new global variable.